pjrebsch/memorb/README.md

 This is the form used in the example code snippet above where Memorb is given a list of method names to register.
 The provided names may be strings or symbols.

-Memorb can't know when that definition is going to occur, so if you mistype the name of a method you intend to register later, Memorb will anticipate the method's definition indefinitely and the method that you intended to register won't end up being memoized.
+Memorb can't know when a registered method's definition is going to occur, so if you mistype the name of a method you intend to define later, Memorb will anticipate that method's definition indefinitely and the method that you intended to register won't end up being memoized.
 For this reason (among others), the Prefix form described below is recommended.
 If you do use the List form, you can use `memorb.check_registrations!` once you expect the methods you registered to have all been defined.
 If there are any registrations that don't have a method definition, it will raise an error containing those names.

 ### Prefix form